usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 Competition Interface
 ---------------------

-The competition interface for :inline-tutorial:`tutorial 2` is shown in :numref:`competitioninterface-tutorial2`.
+The competition interface for :tuto:`Tutorial 2` is shown in :numref:`competitioninterface-tutorial2`.

 .. code-block:: python
     :caption: competition_interface.py